HoangTienHoa/NAB-SHOPPING-APPLICATION/README.md

         cd I-HISTORY-API
         npm i
         npm start

 ● Test
     Open terminal in each service and run this command npm run test
+        npm run testCoverage

 ● CURL commands to verify the APIs

     I-COMMERCE-API
         Show all products:
             Path: /